Snickerdoodles have been my favourite cookie for years.

 1/2 c. organic cane sugar, for rolling

-- Preheat the oven to 350° F. Line two baking sheets with parchment paper.
+- For this Pumpkin Spice Snickerdoodles Recipe, preheat the oven to 350° F. Line two baking sheets with parchment paper.

 - Using a shallow bowl, combine your rolling sugar and pumpkin pie spice.
 With a cookie scoop, create uniform-sized balls of dough and roll them in the sugar mix.
 (I scooped mine, shaped it with my hands, and then rolled them in the sugar mix.
 The cookies stay together a little better.)
 Before baking, flatten each cookie a bit with your fingers.